syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Getting-Started.md

 You can allow the users to select a date range within the particular range by specifying `MinDate` and `MaxDate` properties.
 The default value of `MinDate` property is `1/1/1920 12:00:00 AM +00:00` and `MaxDate` property is `12/31/2120 11:59:59 PM +00:00`.

+N> Dates not within the minimum and maximum date range is updated with blackout dates appearence.

 {% tabs %}
 {% highlight xaml %}